 A huge component of cloud computing is securing data.
 Cloud professionals also have to think about “architecting” their services when it comes to storage options to serve a variety of users.
 In the courses, students will also learn to write structured query language, perform backups, and address compliance issues, as well as rules and regulations.
 Though the course will be grounded in Amazon’s interface, the skills will be transferable across different cloud providers.

-One of the most compelling things about the Amazon Web Services partnership to Hart is that community colleges are being recognized as an ideal place to grow the talent pipeline.
+One of the most compelling things about the AWS partnership to Hart is that community colleges are being recognized as an ideal place to grow the talent pipeline.

 “This is huge for community colleges to be starting to break down that four-year mentality that has been very pervasive in many tech companies,” she said.